-Almost everyone feels sad sometimes, but most often sad moods are transitory, reactive to negative experiences -- separation, loss, failure, family conflict -- and do not necessarily portend depression.
+Almost everyone feels sad sometimes, but most often sad moods are transitory, reactive to negative experiences -- separation, loss, failure, family conflict -- and do not necessarily point to depression.
 However, when sad feelings persist over time and color the way a person functions, he or she may be experiencing a clinical depression.
 The term 'depression' is often used to refer to a depressive mood, which may be transient; it also refers to a diagnosis of an illness known as a clinical depression.
 Depression in children and adolescents can interfere with normal developmental tasks - forming friendships, mastering social and academic skills, achieving independence.

 The gender shift